 Split – Best for Digital Nomads & Remote Workers

-Split consistently ranks among the Best Places to Live in Croatia thanks to its balance of modern conveniences and seaside living.
+Split consistently ranks among the best places to live in Croatia for digital nomads thanks to its balance of modern conveniences and seaside living.

 Highlights